 File only one application during a benefit year even if you become unemployed more than once during the year.
 In that case, you must request a new claim form from an RRB office within 30 days of the first day for which you want to claim benefits.
 Do not forget to sign and date your application and each claim form.

-Benefits are payable for your days of unemployment over 7 in your first claim in each benefit year in order to satisfy a waiting period requirement.
-Even though no benefits are payable for the first claim if it has only 5, 6, or 7 days of unemployment, you must file the claim for your days of unemployment during the waiting period, otherwise you may lose benefits for claims after the waiting period.
+Waiting Period Requirement - Benefits are payable for your days of unemployment over 7 in your first claim in each benefit year in order to satisfy a waiting period requirement.
+Even though no benefits are payable for the first claim if it has only 5, 6, or 7 days of unemployment, you must file the claim for your days of unemployment during the waiting period, Otherwise you may lose benefits for claims after the waiting period.

-Benefits are not payable for any day for which you receive pay.
-This includes wages from military reservist duty, full- time or part-time work for a railroad, nonrailroad employer, or self-employment.
+Do not claim benefits for days you work or receive pay - Benefits are not payable for any day for which you receive pay.
+This includes wages from military reservist duty, full-time or part-time work for a railroad, nonrailroad employer or self-employment.
 It also includes vacation pay, holiday pay, pay for time lost, guarantee pay and other types of remuneration.

 If you are fully protected under a wage guarantee plan, it is not to your advantage to claim benefits since your unemployment benefits are subject to recovery by the RRB from your wage guarantee payable for the same period.

-You may request reconsideration of any decision denying you benefits.
-A request for reconsideration must be made in writing within 60 days of the date of notice of the Railroad Retirement Board's adverse decision.
+Reconsideration Rights - You may request reconsideration of any decision denying you benefits.
+A request for reconsideration must be made in writing within 60 days from the date of notice of the Railroad Retirement Board’s adverse decision.

 Please allow at least 15 days from the date you mail your claim to receive a payment.
 That amount of time is needed for delivery of your claim and payment, and to allow your employer time to submit information about your claim.
 If you do not receive payment within 15 days, you should contact your local RRB office about your claim.